 In October 1985, a computerized circulation control system and bibliographic control system was put into operation.
 The system was shared with the Montgomery City-County Public Library and the Alabama Public Library service.
 On January 2, 1986 the Prattville Public Library began opening 60 hours a week with a staff of 15 county-wide.

 In 2013 the Autauga-Prattville libraries are alive and well and serving more people than ever.
 The four locations are open 6388 hours per year and last year served over 130,000 patrons.
-The library has a staff of seventeen with six of those being full-time staff.
+The library has a staff of fifteen with six of those being full-time staff.

 1975 - Beatrice McGough